Stress Management using Native American Medicine and Meditations

-Empowerment $aga Coloring Book
+Empowerment $aga Coloring Book - 10 page book for smaller children.

 The art of Storytelling — Through the art of storytelling, we can convey important ways, using storytelling as a teaching tool.
 In todays world we are inundated with storytelling.
 The key is to choose which medium to learn from.
 This workshop will help learning how to use storytelling as a teacher, using creativity and your life experiences.